 Indiana Supreme Court ruled 1907 law unconstitutional 1921, citing denial of due process under Fourteenth Amendment.
-(5) A 1927 law provided for appeals in the courts.
-(6) Approximately 2, 500 people in state custody were sterilized.
+(5) 1927 law reinstated sterilization, adding court appeals.
+(6) Approximately 2,500 people in state custody were sterilized.
 (7) Governor Otis R. Bowen approved repeal of all sterilization laws 1974; (8) by 1977, related restrictive marriage laws repealed.
 (9)

 (1) In a paper presented in 1879 to the Social Science Association of Indiana, Harriet Foster claimed that imbeciles and the feeble-minded often inherit their conditions.
 Foster stated that "intermarriage of consanguineous persons, and intemperance of one or both parents, " are the most frequent reasons certain people have mental problems.
 Harriet M. Foster, The Education of Idiots and Imbeciles (Indianapolis, 1979), 6 (B050907).